afsc-assessments/ebswp_2023/doc/EBSpollock.md

 in the face of warmer conditions with the link to potentially lower pollock recruitment and noted that the current management system is likely to face higher chances of ABCs below the historical average catches.
+Also, as part of the evaluation of stationarity given periods of "regimes", we revisited estimated mean recruitment during different periods previously identified as being unique.
+This show an pattern consistent with the impact of warming on recruits with the period from 2000--present having below average the current regime (since 1977) average (Fig. \ref{fig:mod_regimes}).

 ## Retrospective analysis
-Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in 2000) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}) Although the variability is high, the average bias appears to be low with Mohns $\rho$ equal to 0.008 for the 10 year retrospective and 0.086 if extended  back 20-years.
+Running the assessment model over a grid with progressively fewer years included (going back to 20 years, i.e., assuming the data extent ended in 2001) results in a fair amount of variability in both spawning biomass and recruitment (Fig. \ref{fig:mod_retro}).
+This year with the lower than expected survey biomass estimate, the retrospective pattern degraded considerably with an increased average bias (Mohns $\rho$ equal to 0.216 for the 10 year retrospective and 0.132 if extended  back 20-years).

+In response to the SSC's request to evaluate how selectivity is used for ABC and catch advice, we used the retrospective runs to show how the "projected" selectivity compared with subsequent estimates which had the benefit of more data.
+In 2020, the projected selectivity was towards younger fish but in general, the projected selectivity conformed reasonably well with subsequent estimates (Fig. \ref{fig:retro_sel}).
+We also computed a summary statistic of the mean age of selection (independent of any age-specific stock size) which showed that recently the projection was biased towards younger pollock but earlier on, the bias was toward older fish (Fig. \ref{fig:retro_sel_mnage}).

+Since selectivity varies over time, and the fact that fishing mortality rates for management advice depends on the assumed future selectivity, we evaluate the pattern of $F_{MSY}$ rates given different selectivity assumptions (XXFig and elaboration to come...)

 # Harvest recommendations
 ## Status summary

-The estimate of $B_{MSY}$ is 2,257 kt (with a CV of 24\%)  which is less than the projected
+The estimate of $B_{MSY}$ is 2,187 kt (with a CV of 26\%)  which is more than the projected
-2021 spawning biomass of 2,600 kt;  (Table
+2022 spawning biomass of 1,900 kt;  (Table
 \ref{tab:res_summ}).
-For 2020, the Tier 1 levels of yield are 2,307,000 t from a fishable biomass estimated at around 7,597 kt (Table \ref{tab:tier1_proj}; about 115\%  of the
+For 2021, the estimates put the stock in Tier 1b.
+The corresponding maximum permissible ABC would thus be 1,331,000 t with a fishable biomass estimated at around 4,979 kt (Table \ref{tab:tier1_proj}).
+For the current year spawning biomass this corresponds to 83\%  of the
 $B_{MSY}$ level).
-A diagnostic (see section below on model details) on the impact of fishing shows that the 2020 spawning stock size is about 58\%  of the predicted value had no fishing occurred since 1978 (Table \ref{tab:res_summ}).
-This compares with the 48\% of $B_{100}$\% (based on the SPR expansion using mean recruitment from 1978--2017) and 131\% of $B_{MSY}$ (based on the estimated stock-recruitment curve).
-The latter two values are based on expected recruitment from the mean value since 1978 or from the estimated stock recruitment relationship.
+A diagnostic (see section below on model details) on the impact of fishing shows that the 2021 spawning stock size is about 43\%  of the predicted value had no fishing occurred since 1978 (Table \ref{tab:res_summ}).

-Relative to Tier 3 indicators, the model indicates that spawning biomass will be above $B_{40\%}$  (2,600 kt) in 2021.
+Compared to Tier 3 projections, the results indicate that spawning biomass in 2022 will be about 32\% of $B_{100}$\% (based on the SPR expansion using mean recruitment from 1978--2019).
+This would put the stock in Tier 3b and below
+$B_{40\%}$ and result in a 2021 ABC of 964,000 t.

-The probability that the current stock size is below 20\% of $B_{0}$ (a level important for additional management measures related to Steller sea lion recovery) is <0.1\% for 2021 and 2022.
+The probability that the current stock size is below 20\% of $B_{0}$ (a level important for additional management measures related to Steller sea lion recovery) is <0.1\% for 2022 and 2023.

+In response to a request from the SSC, this year we added results from projections based on Tier 2.
+We base the "standard" Tier 2 ABC calculation using the point estimate (the mean of the posterior distribution) of $F_{MSY}$.
+Therefore, for 2022 the Tier 2b
+ABC would be 1,181,000 t.
+Since we have estimates of the harmonic mean (from Tier 1 calculations) an alternative Tier 2 estimate using that in place of the arithmetic mean
+$F_{MSY}$ results in an ABC of 1,046,000 t.

+In summary, the criterion for Tier 1 depends on a reliable estimate of
+$F_{MSY}$ and the uncertainty (the PDF).
+Tier 2 also requires a reliable estimate of
+$F_{MSY}$ (without the PDF requirement).
+Given the seemingly reasonable posterior marginal density for $F_{MSY}$, it seems if Tier 1 criterion are unmet, then so would the requirement for Tier 2.
+Adopting Tier 3, while in principle may result in more conservative catch advice, it uses less information available about the stock productivity and requires adopting more assumptions.

 ## Amendment 56 Reference Points